 Email: [email protected]

 Scott Aaron – Parent Governor, Health and Safety

 Scott was appointed parent governor in 2018.
 He was educated at Ilford Jewish Primary, City of London, and Barts and The London Dental School.
 He is married with three children.
 As well as working as a general dentist and running a dental clinic, he is a clinical director of an emergency dental company.
 For the past seven years he has been a trustee of Am Segula, a small charity preserving the cultural heritage of Baghdadi Jewry.

 Simone Gershon – Vice Chair, Staffing

 Simone has been involved in the Jewish Community from a young age.
 She was instrumental in setting up the youth centre at Hampstead Garden Suburb Synagogue and, whilst at university, chaired the umbrella committee overseeing Jewish student activities in the Greater Manchester area.
 Simone subsequently served on the executive of the Union of Jewish Students (UJS) as a fieldworker.
-She holds a Masters degree from the London School of Economics in Mathematics, Statistics and Operational Research and is currently working as the Head of Strategy for BT Operate, part of British Telecom plc.
-Simone is married to Rob and they have three young sons.
+She holds a Masters degree from the London School of Economics in Mathematics, Statistics and Operational Research and works at Pentland Brands.
+Simone was appointed to the Governing Body in 2008.
+She is married to Rob and they have three sons.

 Elliot Goodman – Parent Governor

 Elliot was appointed parent governor in 2018 with a particular interest in the site development of Sacks Morasha and public relations.
 He has an extensive career in the property industry, specialising in commercial lettings and investments in central London.
 He has been Co-Chairman of the Young UJIA Property Committee and currently sits on the Young Norwood Property Committee.
 In 2015, he became a volunteer with The Community Security Trust and is a security badge holder.
 Elliot is married to Natasha and they have three children.